jmoenig/Snap/DEVLOG.md

 * **Translation Updates:**
     * German

+### 2024-11-06
+* byob, blocks, objects, store: added block (-instance) variables to sprite-local custom blocks ("methods")

 ### 2024-11-05
 * blocks, threads: extended "When (slot) edited" event to variadic inputs, fires when a subslot is edited or when the user changes the arity
 * threads: turned "set slot" and "expand (input)" to noop when used outside their domain
-* blocks: tweaked internel dropdown menus to avoid bugs in user scripted ones
+* blocks: tweaked internal dropdown menus to avoid bugs in user scripted ones
 * OOP library: updated "field ... of (obj)" reporter with a new dynamic dropdown and automatic input slot variadicity
 * new "Sprite Method API" library for teaching OOP with dot notation
 * updated dev version